hjpad/html_notes-fb/README.md

-# Firebase Notes App
+# html_notes-fb

-This is a simple note-taking application using Firebase as a backend.
+A simple note-taking application based on a static webpage as frontend  and Firebase as a backend.

 https://hjpad.github.io/html_notes-fb/